illescasDaniel/MarvelCharacters-iOS/README.md

 ## Installation [IMPORTANT]

+0. Follow this steps before opening the project (if possible).
-- This app uses the official marvel api: https://developer.marvel.com/docs
+1. This app uses the official marvel api: https://developer.marvel.com/docs
-- To setup the project, **you need to get the marvel api developer keys AND add "\*" in "Your authorized referrers" (https://developer.marvel.com/account)**.
+2. To setup the project, **you need to get the marvel api developer keys AND add "\*" in "Your authorized referrers" (https://developer.marvel.com/account)**.
-  - Then you need look at this file **"Marvel Characters/config/Keys.example.xcconfig"**.
-Copy its contents replacing the api keys with yours and create a new file on the same folder named "Keys.xcconfig".
-The project should automatically pick up that file and use your api keys.
+3. Then you simply need to run the script "set_up_keys.sh", it will ask you the public and private api keys.
+Once you enter those details a new file named "Keys.xcconfig" will be generated and you will be able to compile the project.
+Note: if you have any issues regarding this, just delete the existing Keys.xcconfig entry in Xcode and create the file again using the script or by yourself.
+You have an example in the file "Marvel Character/config/Keys.example.xcconfig".
-- There is only one external dependency, ZippyJSON, but is should load automatically with the Swift Package Manager
+4. There is only one external dependency, ZippyJSON, but is should load automatically with the Swift Package Manager

 ## Extra